On this page are listed brief biographies of the following Fellows.

 FRSN BA (Hons) MA (Melb.)
 PhD (La Trobe) FASSA

-Head of School / Dean of Arts, School of Humanities, Creative Industries and Social Sciences, College of Human and Social Futures, University of Newcastle
+Professor of History, School of Humanities, Creative Industries and Social Sciences, University of Newcastle

 Australia's leading historian of psychiatry, Catharine Coleborne, has transformed our understanding of the past and present of mental illness and the asylum.